vkeshav300/cpm/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report about a bug.
+about: Create a report about a bug
 title: Bug Report
 labels: help wanted
 assignees: ''